benoitboidin/benoitboidin/README.md

-# Junior ML developer
+# Junior AI developer

-Avec une LICENCE de statistiques et un MASTER d'informatique, je possède une combinaison unique d'aptitudes.
+With a Bachelor's degree in Statistics and a Master's in Computer Science, I possess a unique combination of skills.
-En parallèle de mon master, j'ai travaillé (job étudiant) dans un laboratoire (LaBRI) sur les techniques de traitement du langage naturel.
+Alongside my master's, I worked (student job) in a laboratory (LaBRI) on natural language processing techniques.
-Pendant mon stage de cinq mois, j'ai élaboré une pipeline de vision par ordinateur à partir de zéro.
+During my five-month internship, I developed a computer vision pipeline from scratch.
-Je maîtrise Python (PyTorch, TensorFlow, FiftyOne, YAKE...), SQL, et bien d'autres.
-Je m'intéresse également au self hosting.
+I am proficient in Python (PyTorch, TensorFlow, FiftyOne, YAKE...), SQL, and many more.
+I am also interested in self-hosting.
 Let's connect!

 <p align="left">
         <a href="https://www.malt.fr/profile/benoitboidin" title="Si vous avez besoin d'aide pour créer une mission, contactez-moi !">